Circe99/Week-Four/notes.md

   I added my photos and clicked Start.
 It took some time, but the program was able to make its way to DepthMap before experiencing some issues.
 I will start by googling "Meshroom depthmap falure" to see what comes up.
 [Video](https://www.youtube.com/watch?v=loSMrBWxb1o)

   I also came across this [youtube](https://www.youtube.com/watch?v=bPdBQxZ9wEA) video

+  After some research and help from Cocochantal, it seemed that my issue (add issue screenshot here) was the type of laptop I was using instead of the images themsleves.
+I was unable to figure out how to fix the issue other than getting the Nvidia.